 - Estimates of your total monthly expenses, including bills and recurring expenses like groceries and gas.

 - Finally, you should go online to do some research on credit counselling agencies.
-You want to look for credit counselling organization that:
+You want to look for a credit counselling organization that:

 - Is a registered non-profit